An Early Intervention Program for the Deaf and Hard-of-Hearing

 Full and half-day options are available.

 Children may begin SOUND START’s Auditory/Oral class on their 2nd birthday.
+Prior to their 2nd birthday, and Infant/Parent program is available.

-What Makes this School Different?
+What Makes this Program Different?

 - Audiological support is available daily.